-We all know that aside from its efficiency, conducting a webinar is a great addition to your company’s marketing tools because of its reach and lead generating capability.
+We all know that aside from its efficiency, conducting a webinar is a great addition to your company’s marketing tools.
+Why?
+Because of its reach and lead-generating capability while we navigate the new normal.
 It has even been reported that 73% of sales and marketing leaders listed webinars as one of the best ways to generate top-quality leads for businesses.
 Right now, 60% of B2B marketers utilize webinars as part of their overall content strategy.

 It is continuously proving to be a great aid in spreading brand awareness all the while catering and providing solutions to questions that consumers may have in their respective industries.
 So it is not surprising if you wish to conduct one as well.